FusionAuth/fusionauth-site/site/_posts/2022-07-15-remix-demo.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-remix/main/app/auth.server.ts %}
 ```

 This code leans very heavily on [@sergiodxa's](https://twitter.com/sergiodxa) OAuth work for Remix, the npm packages `remix-auth` and `remix-auth-oauth2`.
 It will handle all the tedious boilerplate necessary to negotiate between Remix apps and an OAuth2 server like FusionAuth.
-The `OAuth2Strategy` configuration informs FusionAuth what app you are trying to log in from, and where you want to go afterwards.
+The `OAuth2Strategy` configuration informs FusionAuth, what app you are trying to log in from, and where you want to go afterward.

 If you are not logged in, our Remix `/login` route will redirect you to the FusionAuth login page mentioned above: